rthurston1/Team01-Web-Application-Cherish/team/m2/features.md

 **Assigned to**: TBD

+## User Profile Sync

+The user will be able to create a user profile that saves their mood rating progress.

+**Assigned to**: TBD

 ## Day Logging

 Users will be able to rate how their day went from four options.
 Users will also be able to describe their day using a textbox (optional).
 Day ratings and day descriptions will be stored for the user's analytics when summarizing a week, month, or year.